 In particular

 We have

-This identity appears often in the physics literature, e.g. \cite[Equation 13]{steinmann1960}, \cite[Equation 83]{ep73roleofloc} (for operator-valued distributions).
-The biderivation $u_{1,-1}$ gives $\Sig$ the structure of a Hopf $\textbf{L}$-algebra.
+This identity appears often in the physics literature for operator-valued distributions, e.g. \cite[Equation 13]{steinmann1960}, \cite[Equation 83]{ep73roleofloc}.
+The biderivation $u_{-1,1}$ gives $\Sig$ the structure of a Hopf $\textbf{L}$-algebra.
 This $\textbf{L}$-action is the restriction of the adjoint representation of $\Sig$.